-To add a document to a container, you use XmlContainer::putDocument().
+To add a document to a container, you use XmlContainer.putDocument().
 When you use this method, you must:

 Somehow obtain the document that you want to put into the container.
 To do this, you can create an input stream to the content or load the XML document into a string object.
-Alternatively, you can load the document into an XmlDocument object and then provide the XmlDocument object to XmlContainer::putDocument().
+Alternatively, you can load the document into an XmlDocument object and then provide the XmlDocument object to XmlContainer.putDocument().
 When you do this, you can provide the document to the XmlDocument object using an input stream or string, or you can construct the document using an event writer.

 2. Provide a name for the document.
-This name must be unique or BDB XML will throw XmlException::UNIQUE\ERROR.
+This name must be unique or BDB XML will throw XmlException.UNIQUE_ERROR.

-If you are using an XmlDocument object to add the document, use XmlDocument::setName() to set the document's name.
-Otherwise, you can set the name directly on the call to XmlContainer::putDocument().
+If you are using an XmlDocument object to add the document, use XmlDocument.setName() to set the document's name.
+Otherwise, you can set the name directly on the call to XmlContainer.putDocument().

-Note that if you do not want to explicitly set a name for the document, you can set a flag, DEXML\GEN\NAME, on the call to XmlContainer::putDocument().
+Note that if you do not want to explicitly set a name for the document, you can set XmlDocumentConfig.setGenerateName() to true and then pass that object to XmlContainer.putDocument().
 This causes BDB XML to generate a unique name for you.
 The name that it generates is a concatenation of a unique value, an underscore, and the value that you provide for the document's name, if any.
 For example: